co-cddo/find-support-after-a-fit-note/src/_pages/keeping-others-informed-whilse-youre-off-work.md

 ### If you are employed

-Your employer may contact you while you’re off.
+Your employer may contact you while you are off.
 The contact should be:

 - reasonable
 - agreed between you and your employer